cambiotraining/hpc-intro/materials/05-arrays.md

 With the information on this table, we should be able to automate our data processing using a SLURM job array.

 1. Use _Nano_ to open the SLURM submission script in `slurm/parallel_drosophila_mapping.sh`.
-  The first few lines of the code are used to fetch parameter values from the CSV file, using the special `$SLURM_ARRAY_TASK_ID` variable.
+  The first few lines of the code are used to fetch parameter values from the CSV file:
+    - Fix your username in `#SBATCH -D`.
+    - Fix the `#SBATCH -a` option - this array should have as many jobs as we have samples in our CSV samplesheet.
-  - Fix the `#SBATCH -a` option and the `head` command further down the script, to get these values of each line from the CSV file.
+    - Fix the `head` command further down the script.
+This command intends to fetch each line from the CSV samplesheet using the `$SLURM_ARRAY_TASK_ID` variable.
-  - Fix your username in `#SBATCH -D`
-2. Launch the job with `sbatch` and monitor its progress (`squeue`), whether it runs successfully (`scontrol show job JOBID` or `seff JOBID`), and examine the SLURM output log files.
+1. Launch the job with `sbatch` and monitor its progress (`squeue`), whether it runs successfully (`scontrol show job JOBID` or `seff JOBID`), and examine the SLURM output log files.
-3. Check if you got the expected output files in the `results/drosophila/mapping` folder.
+2. Check if you got the expected output files in the `results/drosophila/mapping` folder.
 (Note: the output files are text-based in a standard bioinformatics format called [SAM](https://en.wikipedia.org/wiki/SAM_(file_format)).)

 Study the submission script to see if you understand the code - and ask the trainers for clarifications if you are unfamiliar with some of the code we used.